 The details of dividend payment to shareholders will be disclosed via the release of the announcements through SGXNet.
-No dividend is declared or recommended due to the performance of the Group for FY2023.
-The Group's cash balance will be reserved for business operational purposes.
+No dividend is declared or recommended in respect of FY2024 to conserve cash for business operational purposes.
 The Company has not fixed a policy on payment of dividend in view of the losses incurred in prior years.
-The Board will consider the Group's level of cash and retained earnings and projected working capital requirements, capital expenditure and investments when proposing a dividend.
+The Board will consider the Group's level of cash, retained earnings, projected working capital requirements, capital expenditure and investments when proposing a dividend.